 For the Cookies

-- Combine dry ingredients in separate small bowl then add to bowl.
+- Combine dry ingredients in a separate small bowl and then add that to the mixing bowl.
 Mix to combine.

-- Wrap dough in plastic wrap and chill about 20-30 minutes before rolling and cutting.
+- Wrap the dough in plastic wrap and chill for about 30 minutes before rolling and cutting.

-- Place on baking sheet, leaving space in between.
-Bake for 10-12 minutes, or until cooked and bottom or edges begin to turn golden.
+- Place the cookies on a baking sheet, leaving space in between.
+Bake for 10-12 minutes, or until cooked and the bottom or edges begin to turn lightly golden.

-- Let cool completely on a wire rack before frost.
+- Let cool completely on a wire rack before icing.

 For the Royal Icing